-The Ecodesign and Energy Labelling policies constitute effective tools to achieve major energy, resource and CO2 reductions, by banning from the market the least efficient products (Ecodesign), while pushing consumers towards better products (Energy Labelling).
-The ambitious implementation of these policies is vital for the success of the circular and clean energy agendas.
-We aim at ambitious requirements, both from an energy efficiency and material efficiency perspective, for as many product types as possible.
+Ecodesign and energy labelling policies constitute effective tools to save energy and resources while reducing CO2 emissions.
+Ecodesign allows to ban the least efficient products from the market, while Energy Labelling pushes consumers towards better products.
+The ambitious implementation of these policies is vital for the fulfilment of EU’s climate and energy targets in the context of the European Green Deal.
+We aim at ambitious requirements, both from an energy efficiency and material efficiency perspective, for all products with a high environmental impact.

 Despite ambitious EU targets for carbon neutrality by 2050, and a 55% reduction target by 2030, the European Commission’s draft revision to ecodesign regulation would allow the continued sale and installation of new gas boilers in the EU for at least the next decade.

 Coolproducts – a group of over 20 European NGOs, co-led by ECOS and the European Environmental Bureau (EEB) - welcomes the rescaled energy labels on home appliances and TVs but asks the EU to ramp up ambition to unlock game-changing savings.

 2020 was an important year for climate action in Europe, with EU countries committing to at least a 55% emission reduction goal by 2030.
 However, not all seems to be going to plan: for no apparent reason the EU Commission has hit the brakes on ecodesign measures, a crucial set of policies slashing tonnes of CO2 emissions every year.